CyphrRiot/ArchRiot/README.md

 # ArchRiot: End of Active Development

 > Linux has become untenable.
-The politics, infighting, bloat, binary blobs, telemetry creep, and constant security headaches turned what should’ve been a tool for real control into something else entirely.
+Age verification mandates are spreading across distributions, massive proprietary driver blobs are now standard, binary telemetry creep, distribution drama, and a constant stream of CVEs turned what should've been a tool for real control into something else entirely.
 Even Arch started showing serious cracks and a weird agenda. [see X post](https://x.com/CyphrRiot/status/2039409143891837297?s=20)

 ArchRiot was built to give people a clean, fast, beautifully themed, sovereignty-first Arch Linux experience — no bullshit, just a machine that actually respects its owner.